jeramycanals/ticket-lifecycle/README.md

   <img width="1098" height="964" alt="image" src="https://github.com/user-attachments/assets/701b7842-743b-4e42-b08e-b19ad8dfe27d" />
 </p>

 <h4>Step 41.
-Update the Ticket's Assigned To (Jane): In the ticket view, locate the Assigned To field.
+Start Working the Ticket, Update the Ticket's Assigned To (Jane): In the ticket view, locate the Assigned To field.
 Click "Online Banking" and change the Assignee to "Jane Doe" so she can take direct ownership of the ticket.
 In the Reason for Update box, enter: "I'll be taking this ticket."
 Then click Assign to apply the changes.</h4>

 <p>
   <img width="1107" height="494" alt="image" src="https://github.com/user-attachments/assets/2db23f43-4958-41b0-8afc-59c1d7d6aa74" />